 106. Meaning of “appropriately marked”

-(1) A package of dangerous goods (other than an IBC, MEGC, pressure drum, tube, or demountable tank with a capacity of more than 500 L or kgs or an overpack) is “appropriately marked” if the package is marked and labelled in accordance with the ADG Code Chapter 5.2.
+(1) A package of dangerous goods (other than an IBC, MEGC, pressure drum, tube, or demountable tank with a capacity of more than 500 L or kgs or an overpack) is appropriately marked if the package is marked and labelled in accordance with the ADG Code Chapter 5.2.

-(2) An IBC, MEGC, pressure drum, tube or demountable tank with a capacity of more than 500 L or kgs is “appropriately marked” if —
+(2) An IBC, MEGC, pressure drum, tube or demountable tank with a capacity of more than 500 L or kgs is appropriately marked if —

 (a) it is marked and labelled in accordance with the ADG Code Chapter 5.2; and